How To Dramatically Improve Your Revenue Cycle Processes In A Clinic or Physician Practice

 When dealing with insurance companies, for example, doctors often have to submit paperwork for each procedure or prescription they want their patients to receive — even if it's something that should be covered by their plan automatically based on policy guidelines set by their employer or insurer.
 This process can take weeks or months.

 The healthcare industry is one of the largest and most important in the world, but it's also one of the slowest.
-The United States spends roughly $3 trillion on healthcare each year, but according to a recent report from McKinsey & Company, it's estimated that this could increase to $4.7 trillion by 2025.
+The United States spends roughly $4 trillion on healthcare each year, but according to a recent report from McKinsey & Company, it's estimated that this could increase to $4.7 trillion by 2025.
+(Source: https://www.mckinsey.com/industries/healthcare/our-insights/administrative-simplification-how-to-save-a-quarter-trillion-dollars-in-us-healthcare)

 One of the biggest reasons for this increase is the outdated technology that healthcare providers have been forced to use over the years.
 However, artificial intelligence (AI) has now made its way into the healthcare industry and is helping make things more efficient than ever before.